nduytg/home-docker-registry/README.md

 kube-system   kube-proxy-h9z2r                   1/1     Running   0             90s
 kube-system   kube-scheduler-minikube            1/1     Running   0             100s
 kube-system   storage-provisioner                1/1     Running   1 (58s ago)   98s

+# Cool!
+So our cluster is up and running now!

 # Set alias for minikube
 # Add this in your bash profile